About Micro and Ultra-Filtration

 A micron rating for a water filter indicates the ability of the filter to remove contaminants by the size of the contaminant’s particles.
 The higher the micron number the larger the filtration pores.

 Bacteria range in size from 0.2 to 2 microns in width or diameter and from 1 to 10 microns in length for the non-spherical specie.
 The common Escherichia coli (E. coli) is a rod-shaped bacterium where each bacterium measures approximately 0.5 μm in width by 2 μm in length.
 Vibrio cholerae (Cholera) is also a rod-shaped bacterium, measuring 0.3 μm in width and 1.3 μm in length.
-Viruses are typically 0.02 to 0.4 microns in size, which makes them much smaller than bacteria.
+Viruses are typically 0.004 to 0.1 microns in size, which makes them about 100 times smaller than bacteria.

 Bearing this in mind, one should seek a filter with a smaller micron number for better filtering capability; the larger the micron number, the less effective the filter in removing health threatening contaminants.